wanx-troopers/wanx-troopers.github.io/hidden-knowledge.md

 ![cache-offloaded-vae.webp](screenshots/cache-offloaded-vae.webp)

 To similarly save RAM in native use `WanVideo LatentsReScale` node and plug wrapper VAE node into a native WF.

+## 2025.11.30 Chunked RoPE - VRAM Saver When Torch Compile Off

+> Two of the highest peak VRAM hits on the model code are the RoPE appllication
+> (rotary positional embeds) and ffn activation (feed forward),
+> these happen separate from the attention, which is the 3rd highest.

+> The chunked option splits both the rope and the ffn calculations, doing it in chunks and thus reducing the peak VRAM
+> usage to below the attention (which cant really be split without affecting results or slowing it down);
+> `torch.compile` also optimises it similarly, that's why it uses less VRAM when it works.

+> pytorch now has the fused RMS norm built in, that was one of the biggest benefits of compile;
+> you could just not use compile, use the pytorch RMS norm and the  chunked rope

+## 2025.11.30 rms_norm_function - Time Saver When Torch Compile Off

+`WanVideo Model Loader`: set `rms_norm_function` to `pytorch` not `default` for faster gens if torch is new enough and torch compilation is off.
+No time saving if torch compilation is on.

 ## 2025.11.30 sageattn